Find a job in Finland

 You can invoice your work though an invoicing service without establishing your own company.
 This is called light entrepreneurship.

 You can also start your own business.
-Find out more about starting a business on the InfoFinland web page Starting a business.
+Find out more about starting a business on the InfoFinland web page Starting a business in Finland.

 Bear in mind that working as a freelancer or an entrepreneur may affect your unemployment benefit.

-The Employment and Economic Development Office or TE office (TE-toimisto) and your municipality’s employment services provide you with guidance on job hunting and information on vacancies and trainings.
+The TE Offices and municipal employment services provide job-seekers with guidance on job-seeking and information on vacancies and training opportunities intended for unemployed job-seekers.

 Ministry of Economic Affairs and EmploymentRegistering at the TE Office Link redirects to another website